Triple Chocolate Freezer Fudge. Excited? You definitely should be!

 After attending one of the Paleo Meat-ups held at Stacy and Matt’s home, and sampling their Salted Caramel Bacon Sauce—also known as Bacon Jam—I immediately said that recipe was worth the price of this book alone.
 And I haven’t changed my mind on that.

-But tonight I made the Triple Chocolate Fudge.
+But tonight I made the Triple Chocolate Freezer Fudge.
 Holy!
 Mr. GFE, the man who usually resists sweets with no issue, had to keep sampling this fudge to be sure just how good it was.
 Oh my, it’s good … really, really good!
 “Death by chocolate” good.
-This recipe gives you the divine bittersweetness of dark chocolate and a mix of wonderful textures—all from just a few simple ingredients!
-Getting this recipe, too, is alos worth purchasing this book (if you don’t win it, of course)!
+This recipe gives you the divine bittersweet factor of dark chocolate and a mix of wonderful textures—all from just a few simple ingredients!
+Getting this recipe, too, is also worth purchasing this book (if you don’t win it, of course)!

 And Now for the Fabulous Giveaway!

 UPDATE: This giveaway is now closed.
-Congratulations to the following winners and thanks to all who entered!
+Congratulations to the two winners and thanks to all who entered!

 ~ 3 winners ~